yeahCH/bootstrap4-datetimepicker/README.md

 # Bootstrap DateTimePicker for Bootstrap 4

+> Fontawesome 5 compatible (not using glyphicon)
+## Latest update
+ Original bootstrap-datetimepicker was developed to use glyphicon.

+ But while updating into v4.x, bootstrap recommends not to use glyphicon, and use others like fontawesome.

+ So it is modified for this purpose.

 > 100% Compatible with Bootstrap 4.3.1

 This is a forked version of [`wgbbiao/bootstrap4-datetimepicker`](https://github.com/wgbbiao/bootstrap4-datetimepicker) which was a forked version of the original [Bootstrap 3 DateTimePicker by _Eonasdan_](https://github.com/Eonasdan/bootstrap-datetimepicker).
 We found that, the wgbbiao's version is not working in our BS4 environment.
 So we fixed some things.